wilfcs/WILF-DSA-Interviews/recursion.md

     bool helper(vector<vector<char>> &board, string word, int row, int col, int idx){
         // if index reaches at the end that means we have found the word if(idx == word.size()) return true;
-        // Checking the boundaries if the character at which we are placed is not
+        // Checking the boundaries if the position at which we are placed is not out of bounds
-        // checking if the letter is same as of letter required or no if(row<0 || col<0 || row>=board.size() || col>=board[0].size() || board[row][col]!=word[idx]) return false;
+        // checking if the letter is same as of letter required or not if(row<0 || col<0 || row>=board.size() || col>=board[0].size() || board[row][col]!=word[idx]) return false;

         // this is to prevent reusing of the same character